redballoonio/video-plugin/readme.txt

 Changes which type of video is brought in. "embed" or "modal" can be used with or without a video page set up.
 Gallery requires the videos be added by the id attribute.
 If you are adding the video using the `iframe_url` attribute then you must use the embed option.

+`modal_options="[options]" (default: empty)`

+Only used when the type is set to modal.
+Adds buttons types that close the modal.
+Multiple options can be selected, add them as a comma separated list.
+* "cross" : adds a cross in the top right of the modal.
+* "button" : adds a button beneath the modal to close it.

+Clicking the background will always close the modal.

-`gallery_options="" (default: empty)`
+`gallery_options="[options]" (default: empty)`

 Only used when the type is set to gallery.
-Adds different carousel control options:
+Adds different carousel control options.
+Multiple options can be selected, add them as a comma separated list.
 * "arrows" : adds arrows that sit on top of the video.
 * "thumbnails" : adds a row of thumbnail images below that can be used to select a different video.
 * "indicators" : indicator buttons underneath the video.